What are your chances of acceptance?

 • What are your academic strengths?

-• What do you plan to be doing ten years from now?
+• What do you plan to be doing 10 years from now?

 4. Practice

-No matter how much time you spend researching a college and anticipating possible interview questions, there is no substitute for actual practice.
+No matter how much time you spend researching a college and preparing for possible interview questions, there is no substitute for actual practice.
 When it comes to practicing for an interview, there are several different approaches, but the more realistic you can make it, the better prepared you’ll be.

-Of course, it’s still helpful to practice your responses to common interview questions aloud in front of the mirror, but even more helpful is to have a friend or mentor act as interviewer from start to finish.
-Having a “mock” interview in advance can help to calm your nerves about what the actual interview will be like when the time comes.
+Of course, it’s still helpful to practice your responses to common interview questions aloud in front of the mirror, but what’s even more helpful is to have a friend, parent, or mentor act as the interviewer from start to finish.
+Having a mock interview in advance can help calm your nerves about the actual interview when the time comes.

 6. Be Your (Best) Self

-It’s better to keep to the aspects of your self that are relevant to your college application.
+It’s better to keep to the aspects of yourself that are relevant to your college application.
 Who are you as a student, a friend, and a member of the community?
-Be yourself, be personable, but don’t let your guard down so much that you may offend or deter your interviewer.
+Be yourself, and be personable, but don’t let your guard down so much that you may offend or deter your interviewer.

 7. Dress Up, But Comfortably

 Lots of students want to know what to wear on the day of the college interview.
-This depends on a few different factors, including the setting of your interview and the stipulations of the college, if any are given.
+This depends on a few factors, such as the setting of your interview and the stipulations of the college, if any are given.
 For example, the MIT interviews are specifically casual and students are encouraged to wear attire appropriate to the setting, which is usually a coffee shop or library.

 8. Don’t Look At Your Watch

 The college interview is not as important as most students think.
-Interviews and recommendation letters combined make up less than 10% of your application weight.
-Of course, you should still take the interview seriously and prepare diligently for it.
-But you don’t need to stress about it; a good one may give you a small boost, but a bad interview won’t harm your application that much (unless it’s truly bad, like you’ve said something offensive).
+Of course, you should take the interview seriously and prepare diligently for it, but you don’t need to stress about it.
+A good interview may give you a small boost, but a bad interview won’t harm your application that much (unless it’s truly horrible, like you say something offensive or wildly inappropriate).

-The goal of the interview is really just to put a face to your application, and to get to know you as a person.
-There’s no pressure to be the most impressive candidate ever; just aim to have an interesting and engaging conversation with your interviewer.
+The goal of the interview is really just to put a face to your application and to get to know you as a person.
+There’s no pressure to be the most impressive candidate ever—simply aim to have an interesting and engaging conversation with your interviewer.

 Short Bio